 I pursued my studies in philosophy at Brown University from 1997 - 2003, where I received my A.M. in 1999 and my Ph.D. in 2003 for a thesis on the epistemology of testimony.
 I wrote my dissertation, entitled "The Reasons Others Give Us: The Norms of Assertion Account of the Epistemic Status of Testimony," under the direction of Ernest Sosa (advisor), Jaegwon Kim, and James Van Cleve.

 I have research interests in epistemology, philosophy of language, the history of modern philosophy, and the history of 20th century analytic philosophy.

-Beginning summer 2018, I will be a regular Monday columnist at 3Quarksdaily.
+I have been a regular Monday columnist at 3Quarksdaily since 2018.